yrdeboer/vllm-blackwell-showcase/README.md

 We need the CUDA compiler nvcc and the header files before installing python packages, in case they are used during *their* installation.

-Note we *do not install* the NVidea drivers on the system, this has been done by Windows and we will not touch that.
+Note we *do not install* the NVIDIA drivers on the system, this has been done by Windows and we will not touch that.

 We download specifically the CUDA 13.2 version, which takes a couple of minutes.